Building the

 Manual Tile Cutters

 Everyone should have manual tile cutters in their toolbox.
-The cutters look somewhat like a car jack with a bar that runs from top to bottom.
-Tiles are placed inside the cutters and scored.
-Then the tiles break along the scored line.
+The cutters are typically rectangular in shape, with either two bars or one bar that runs from top to bottom.

 Manual tile cutters are easier to set up and use than electric tile cutters.
 You need to place the tile in the cutter, score it, and then use the breaker which will snap the tile along the score.